 Accordingly, the 2013 Code is currently undergoing a thorough review.
 This process is again drawing on the expertise of a diverse array of specialists and stakeholders to provide DOC with the information required to improve the Code for current and future survey technologies.

 Feedback was solicited from these experts in July, 2015.
-Since then, a series of Technical Working Groups have been working to improve several key areas of the Code in response to that feedback.
+A series of Technical Working Groups were formed to provide advice on key areas of the Code in response to that feedback.
+Reports from the Technical Working Groups are available below.

 Also, DOC is exploring ways to have a more outcome-focused approach to facilitate the use of new technologies under the Code.
 This was suggested by several stakeholders, including industry.